Cray-HPE/docs-csm/operations/boot_orchestration/Component_Status.md

 * `powering_on`

-    This indicates that the `power-on` operator called CAPMC to power-on the component.
+    This indicates that the `power-on` operator called PCS to power-on the component.

 * `powering_off_gracefully`

-    This indicates that the `power-off-graceful` operator called CAPMC to gracefully power-off the component.
+    This indicates that the `power-off-graceful` operator called PCS to gracefully power-off the component.

 * `powering_off_forcefully`

-    This indicates that the `power-off-forceful` operator called CAPMC to gracefully power-off the component.
+    This indicates that the `power-off-forceful` operator called PCS to gracefully power-off the component.

 * `apply_staged`